-It is only natural there will be enough light outside than indoor.
-Using a low ISO (100 or 200) is best when you already have nature at your back (Sun).
-Sometimes it might be cloudy, Raise the ISO to 400 or 500.
-Doing this will give your image more light.
+It is only natural that there will be more sunlight outside than indoors.
+Using a low ISO (100 or 200) is best when you already have nature at your back (the sun).
+Sometimes it might be cloudy; raise the ISO to 400 or 500.
+Doing this will give your image more luster.

 - Outdoor Photography: 100 or 200

 - Indoor Photography with flash: 400 or 500

 Effect of ISO on Image

 Increasing your ISO value has some side effects.
 The higher the ISO, the brighter your image will appear.
 But your pictures are likely to have noise, sometimes called grain.
 Correct color and exposure are not achieved when your image has noise.

 The visible visual distortion you notice in your picture is called “noise.”
 When you raise your ISO to about 1200 0r 1600, the ISO might affect your image, especially in a low light situation.